Drill Point Dies for Metal Building Construction Fasteners

 Recommended Die Specifications

-For metal building fasteners, HSS is not recommended.
-The sustained heat and mechanical stress of heavy-gauge drilling require:
+For metal building fasteners, HSS is generally not recommended.
+The sustained heat and mechanical stress of heavy-gauge drilling typically require:

 - WC grade: Fine-grain (0.5–0.8μm) tungsten carbide

-- Cobalt content: 10–12% for optimal toughness-hardness balance
+- Cobalt content: 10–12% for a good toughness-hardness balance

 - Surface finish: Ra ≤ 0.2μm on flute surfaces